Piperacillin / tazobactam Side Effects

 Applies to piperacillin / tazobactam: intravenous powder for solution, intravenous solution

-Along with its needed effects, piperacillin / tazobactam may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, piperacillin / tazobactam may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking piperacillin / tazobactam:More common
+If any of the following side effects occur while taking piperacillin / tazobactam, check with your doctor or nurse immediately:More common

 - Bladder pain